joemoose/psiops/docs/combat.md

 #### Blast Damage

-Attacks with the *blast* quality, such as explosives, can affect multiple targets in a close area.
+Attacks with the *blast* quality, such as explosives, can affect multiple targets in a confined area.
 To determine the number of targets, roll **1D6 + the weapon’s damage modifier**.
 The result is the number of targets affected.

 ## Expending Ammunition